Titouan-Loeb/Mini-project-Arduino/README.md

 ## Milestone n°1: Setup your colors
 **Instruction**: The first thing you want to do is to have 4 buttons and 4 LEDs.
-Each button correspond to an LED and each time you push a button its LED should turn on for a choosen amount of time, at the same time you should play a sound wich depends on the button you pushed.
+Each button correspond to an LED and each time you push a button its LED should turn on for a choosen amount of time, at the same time you should play a sound which depends on the button you pushed.

 <details>
     <summary> 🛠 Required material:</summary>